People's Republic of Benin: Attempted coup

-In January 1977, an attempted coup, called Operation Shrimp, led by the mercenary Bob Denard and supported by France, Gabon, and Morocco failed and it helped to harden the regime, which was officially moving toward the way of a government-political party.
+In January 1977, an attempted coup, called Operation Shrimp, led by the mercenary Bob Denard and supported by France, Gabon, and Morocco failed and hardened the regime, which was officially moving toward the way of a government-political party.
 The constitution was adopted on 26 August of that year, Article 4 stating:

 A basic law established an all-powerful national assembly.

+The opposition was muzzled, and political prisoners remained in detention for years without trial.
+The elections were held under a system of unique applications.
+Campaigns were conducted for rural development and improving education.
+The government also pursued a policy of anti-religious inspiration to root out witchcraft, forces of evil, and retrograde beliefs (West African Vodún, a traditional religion well established in the South, was prohibited, which did not prevent President Kérékou, a few years later, from having his personal marabout, during the period in which he identified as Muslim).
+Benin received only modest support from other communist states, hosting several teams from cooperating Cuba, East Germany, the Soviet Union, and North Korea.